 Winner to provide passport details of the winner and their travelling companion within 24 hours of accepting the prize.

+Winners under 18 years old must be accompanied by a parent or guardian as the second person.

+NZME to determine nature of flights and accommodation, and dates.

+ALL other expenses incurred in relation to the winner and their companion’s use of this prize are the responsibility of the winner, including all transfers, food, spending money and insurance.

 Sony Pictures Television Prize Contribution "Set Visit"